This post may contain eBay affiliate links. Please read our disclosure policy.

 Unfortunately, injuries have plagued Seager since the 2017 season.
 The only season he played more than 100 games since then was 2019.

-However, Seager is still a great player when he is on the field.
+However, Seager is still a great player on the field.
 On the Dodgers’ run to the World Series in 2020, Seager was named the NLCS MVP and World Series MVP.

 After three years of taking one-year contracts, Seager left the Dodgers in 2021, signing a 10-year, $325 million contract with the Texas Rangers.